 Treatment for Hair And Skin Conditions In PCOS

 As far as skin is concerned, Dr. Ipshita Johri takes pride in controlling skin and hair symptoms of 60% of her patients only with proper individualized diet and lifestyle modifications, without any hormonal pills.
 Excess hair growth can be corrected by laser hair removal.
 Skinfinity holds the widest range of US FDA Approved IPL, ND YAG and diode laser technologies which are used according to the individual's skin type.
-Hairfall due to PCOS responds best to hair mesotherapy and PRP therapy, while Acne and pigmentation are fought with peels and lasers.
+Hairfall due to PCOS responds best to hair mesotherapy and Skin Rejuvenation therapy, while Acne and pigmentation are fought with peels and lasers.
 A holistic approach with lifestyle modification, skin treatments, supplements and continued guidance of the dermatologist can help you maintain a flawless skin and gorgeous healthy hair in spite of PCOS/ PCOD.